Happy 2023 and welcome to my 8 best money saving travel tips, after budgeting, planning and saving thousands of pounds.

 I have lived in hotels for years to benefit and accumulate enough points, like living for a year in a Hilton in Doha in order to get enough points for the holiday of my dreams at the Waldorf Astoria in the Maldives, which easily costs £25,000 for a week.

 I know people sign up for every single program but hardly actually accumulate enough or make it worth it.

 My advice is to accumulate with an airline you like and then travel with that specific airline or alliance in order to accumulate enough points for a free redemption.

-Suppose you don’t want to be loyal to hotels and a budget-conscious traveller.
+Suppose you don’t want to be loyal to hotels and are a budget-conscious traveller.
 In that case, I suggest you use a portal like Hotels.com, which is similar to Booking.com but with a better reward program.

 Hotels.com gives you a free night after staying ten nights in any property.
-Because it is not hotel specific but site-specific, you can pick any hotels to redeem this.
+Because it is not hotel specific but site-specific, you can pick any hotel to redeem this.
 The free night is the average price of your ten stays.
 Effectively giving you 10% back.

 If you did step 1 and planned your holidays in advance, you will know if you can accumulate 10 nights of holiday somewhere.

-You can also use either cashback websites or the BA portal (or another airline portal, depending on your country) to save extra money.
-Since they are part of both programs.
+You can also use either cashback websites or the BA portal (or another airline portal, depending on your country) to save extra money since they are part of both programs.

 # 6 Use loyalty credit cards to pay